Martin W. Johnson: Research

 After the war, Johnson helped to establish the California Cooperative Oceanic Fisheries Investigations and the Marine Life Research Group at Scripps.
 Johnson and the Scripps graduate students studied the California Current and did fundamental research to establish the nature and life histories of zooplankton populations.
 They observed that the area of the California Current contained an unusual and extensive mixing of species which had larger populations in other areas.
 This work led to a "heretical" theory, supported by further research, that the physics of water movement was an important factor underlying explanations of population biology and community diversity.

 Johnson was a member of the Capricorn Expedition (1952-1953), jointly sponsored by the U.S. Navy and the University of California, which developed a detailed description of the Capricorn Seamount on the eastern flank of the Tonga trench.
 It was the first Scripps expedition to use scuba divers to explore the Pacific, and also used techniques such as echo sounding, seismic and magnetic data collection, coring and heat flux measurement.

-After his "retirement", as a professor emeritus, Johnson studied the larval development of Pacific lobsters and identified differing developmental sequences.
-He was a gifted illustrator and caricaturist.
+After retiring as a professor emeritus, Johnson studied the larval development of Pacific lobsters and identified differing developmental sequences.
+He produced illustrations and caricatures.